 Tickets will not be refunded unless a performance is cancelled or abandoned when less than half the performance has taken place.

 Agents' tickets are accepted on the understanding that the agent is acting for the customer and not for the Barbican.

 Tickets are required for each child attending a performance.
 Children under 5 are not permitted to enter the Barbican Hall excepting family concerts.
 Children over the age of 18 months require a ticket for family concerts.
 Theatre performances have age guidance; please call the Box Office for details.
 Parents are reminded that some performances are not suitable for young children.

-Alternatively your tickets will be sent out by first class post or if within 5 days of the performance, held care of the Box Office.
-Tickets held for collection can be collected on presentation of the Debit/Credit Card used to make your booking and your booking confirmation if you have booked online.
+If you choose to have your tickets delivered, they will be sent out by first class post or, if you are booking within 5 days of the performance, held care of the Box Office.
+Tickets held at the Box Office can be collected on presentation of the Debit/Credit Card used to make your booking and your booking confirmation if you have booked online.